 - Shun the holiday and resolve not to appear like you’re celebrating anything.

-- Celebrate with an alternative to Trick or Treating such as Trunk or Treating.
+- Celebrate with an alternative to Trick or Treating such as Trunk or Treating – my church does this Halloween alternative!

-- Have a fall celebration with friends and family.
+- Have harvest festivals with friends and family.

-- Enjoy the celebration of Hallows Eve instead of Halloween
+- Enjoy the celebration of Hallow Eve instead of Halloween

 - Celebrate Reformation Day instead of Halloween